tgundavelli/Pong-Game/README.md

 # BasicOpenGLProject
+sidenote : I moved files into the folder called BasicOpenGLProject1, so that may be why there are more commits stated than necessary.
+I also had to manually add freeglut folder.
+Git only adds the source and header files not the external dependencies.
+Please use the zip I submitted not this zip given that this repo's zip has a hard time finding GL/freeglut

 Project : Pong Game

 I created a pong game using FreeGlut and Visual Studio.
 I used the basic OpenGL